 The offset in Tables 13-1 through 13-8 is defined with respect to the subcarrier spacing of the control resource set and is the difference between the smallest RB index of the SS/PBCH block and the smallest RB index of the control resource set for Type0-PDCCH common search space.
 Condition A or condition B in Tables 13-1 through 13-8 corresponds to the case of PRG [6, TS 38.214] alignment or non-alignment, respectively, between SS/PBCH block RBs and RBs of the control resource set for Type0-PDCCH common search space.

 For a first SS/PBCH block and control resource set (CORESET) multiplexing pattern, a UE monitors PDCCH in the Type0-PDCCH common search space over two consecutive slots .
-For SS/PBCH block with index , the UE determines an index of the first slot as located in a frame with system frame number (SFN) satisfying if or in a frame with SFN satisfying if .
+For SS/PBCH block with index , the UE determines an index of the first slot as located in a frame with system frame number (SFN) satisfying if or in a frame with SFN satisfying if , where depending on the numerology of RMSI and defined in table 4.2-1 in [4, TS 38.211].

 <End of Text proposal 38.213>